 Since Didcot was awarded garden town status in 2015, we have been working hard to make plans for the town to accommodate over 15,000 new homes and 20,000 new jobs in the area.

 The whole project is managed by the garden town team and overseen by the Didcot Garden Town Advisory Board.
-The advisory board is made up of representatives from South and Vale district councils, the county and town council, OxLEP and Homes England.
+The advisory board is made up of representatives from South Oxfordshire and Vale of White Horse district councils, the county and town council, OxLEP and Homes England.
 The board meet quarterly with all meetings open to the public.

-There are also three ‘sounding boards’, which represent community, business and neighbouring parishes and their feedback is given to the advisory board.
+The Didcot Garden Town has three ‘sounding boards’, which represent community, business and neighbouring parishes.
+They hold regular meetings and their feedback is given to the advisory board.
 Head to our latest news page to find out and register to attend the next residents or business sounding boards.

 We produce a regular newsletter to keep you up to date on what’s happening in and around the garden town.
 If you’d like to sign up and receive the newsletter or find out more about the exciting projects planned for the town – register for updates here.